sandroalvoz/in-our-minds-godot/README.md

 ## Contribute

-As this is an open project but belongs to a [GameJam](https://itch.io/jam/mental-health-game-dev-champions-2024), it's important that you let me know beforehand, if you meet any of the required profiles.
+As this is an open project but belongs to a [GameJam](https://itch.io/jam/mental-health-game-dev-champions-2024), you must let me know beforehand, if you meet any of the required profiles.
 If I give you permissions you can clone the repository on your site.
 At most, **a group of 6 contributors can be formed.**

 To get started, you need to work on [Godot 4.2 stable](https://godotengine.org/download/archive/4.2-stable/)